NH 2026 Legislative Season

 Last year's "bathroom ban" HB148 passed the House and Senate, to be vetoed by the Governor.
 It was unenforceable, as all bathroom bans are and will be.
 This year six bills that are nearly identical to the vetoed bill are up for consideration.

-HB1217 Nearly identical to SB268 - bathrooms, sports, prisons.
-Track
+• HB1217 Nearly identical to SB268 - bathrooms, sports, prisons.
+(House Judiciary Committee) Track

-HB1299 Nearly identical to SB268 - bathrooms, sports, prisons.
-Track
+• HB1299 Nearly identical to SB268 - bathrooms, sports, prisons.
+(House Judiciary Committee) Track

-HB1442 This sweeping and cruel bill applies to publicly accessible bathrooms, including private businesses.
+• HB1442 This sweeping and cruel bill applies to publicly accessible bathrooms, including private businesses.
 It criminally charges trans bathroom users with "willful trespass."
 Bizarrely, it only applies to trans women.
 They also make an erroneous attempt to define around intersex conditions, based on the presence of the SRY gene.
 The potential impact is so remarkable that it was recently covered in a national trans news article.
-Track
+(House Judiciary Committee) Track

 Medical